-Department of Speech-Language Pathology • University of Toronto NAME OF STUDENT: DATE: OVERALL RECOMMENT DATION: ACCEPT □ REVISE/RESUBMIT OVERALE RECOMMEN DATION: ACCEST EVISE/RESUBMIT CRITERIA OUTSTANDING ACCEPT REVISE/RESUBMIT COMPLETENESS PORTFOLIO CONTAINS: Title page Table of contents Introductory statement Evidence regarding all 8 curriculum objectives Supporting documentation (e.g., consent) Reference citations and list in APA style Summary statement Consistent, correct usage of spelling, grammar, punctuation PORTFOLIO LACKS: Title page Table of contents Introductory statement Evidence regarding all 8 curriculum objectives Supporting documentation (e.g. consent) Reference citations and list in APA style Summary statement Consistent, correct usage of spelling, grammar, punctuation QUALITY OF PRODUCT ■ Well-organized; information is easy to find ■ Evidence regarding competencies is very compelling ■ Evidence regarding challenges and growth is very compelling □ Content and presentation are consistently novel, engaging, and visually appealing Organized; occasional problems in finding information Evidence regarding competencies is sufficient Evidence regarding challenges and growth is sufficient Content and presentation are occasionally novel, engaging, and visually appealing Poorly organized; frequent problems in finding information Evidence regarding competencies is limited Evidence regarding challenges and growth is limited Content and presentation are repetitious, with limited visual appeal CRITERIA OUTSTANDING ACCEPT REVISE/RESUBMIT QUALITY OF UNDERSTANDING ☐ Clear and compelling synthesis of ideas ☐ Reflections are varied, showing thorough, realistic and constructive self-evaluation ☐ Comprehensive knowledge of content, concepts, and issues Clear communication of ideas Reflections show realistic self- evaluation Sufficient knowledge of content, concepts, and issues Ambiguity in communication of ideas Reflections show limited or unrealistic self-evaluation Limited or inaccurate knowledge of content, concepts, and issues Effectively links across curriculum Sufficiently links across curriculum Little or no integration across curriculum CROSS-CURRICULAR CONNECTIONS objectives in a coherent, integrative way, including: within units across units academic to clinical research to practice objectives in a coherent, integrative way, including: within units across units academic to clinical research to practice objectives: within units across units academic to clinical research to practice
+FOLIO RUBRIC nguage Pathology • University of Tore onto NAME OF STUDENT: DATE: OVERALL RECOMMENI DATION: ACCEPT ☐ REVISE/RESUBMIT CRITERIA OUTSTANDING ACCEPT REVISE/RESUBMIT COMPLETENESS PORTFOLIO CONTAINS: Title page Table of contents Introductory statement Evidence regarding all 8 curriculum objectives Supporting documentation (e.g., consent) Reference citations and list in APA style Summary statement Consistent, correct usage of spelling, grammar, punctuation PORTFOLIO LACKS: Title page Table of contents Introductory statement Evidence regarding all 8 curriculum objectives Supporting documentation (e.g., consent) Reference citations and list in APA style Summary statement Consistent, correct usage of spelling, grammar, punctuation QUALITY OF PRODUCT Well-organized; information is easy to find Evidence regarding competencies is very compelling Evidence regarding challenges and growth is very compelling Content and presentation are consistently novel, engaging, and Organized; occasional problems in finding information Evidence regarding competencies is sufficient Evidence regarding challenges and growth is sufficient Content and presentation are occasionally novel, engaging, and Poorly organized; frequent problems in finding information Evidence regarding competencies is limited Evidence regarding challenges and growth is limited Content and presentation are repetitious, with limited visual appeal visually appealing visually appealing CRITERIA OUTSTANDING ACCEPT REVISE/RESUBMIT QUALITY OF UNDERSTANDING Clear and compelling synthesis of ideas Reflections are varied, showing thorough, realistic and constructive self-evaluation Comprehensive knowledge of content, concepts, and issues Clear communication of ideas Reflections show realistic self-evaluation Sufficient knowledge of content, concepts, and issues Ambiguity in communication of ideas Reflections show limited or unrealistic self-evaluation Limited or inaccurate knowledge of content, concepts, and issues Effectively links across curriculum Sufficiently links across curriculum Little or no integration across curriculum notification to the student.
+Students who receive an overall assessment of revise/resubmit receive feedback on the nature of required revisions.
+A process is also described to allow for faculty mentoring and assessment of the student's progress in making revisions.
+The student has until the end of August to submit a revised portfolio.
+Two faculty members (the faculty member who supervised the revision and one new assessor) review the portfolio receiving a revise/resubmit rating.
+If the portfolio is not judged by the assessors to be acceptable on the second submission, the course evaluation will be referred to the departmental Examination Committee for a decision.
+The student may be required to enroll for a further term to complete a course of study leading to the satisfactory completion of the portfolio.